 But what about the things that we know are important, essential even, but we just can’t find the time to do them?
-For instance, when applying the philosophy of They Ask, You Answer in your business, you need to prepare for the time it will require to do it well, so you maximize the results you see.
+For instance, when applying the inbound marketing methodology of They Ask, You Answer in your business, you need to prepare for the time it will require to do it well, so you maximize the results you see.

 Producing content, amongst other things, is essential for success.
 However, even though we all want the incredible business results we’ve seen with the philosophy, we still find ways to neglect the things that need to be done to achieve them.